Chapter 5: Miscellaneous Topics on Function Templates in C++

 #endif

-Next, we will add the deader file in a cpp file called sample_foo_1.cpp.
-This cpp file sample_foo_1.cpp will define a function foo_1() which in turn calls the add() template function with arguments 20 and 30 as shown in the following:
+Next, we will include the header file in a cpp file called sample_foo_1.cpp.
+This cpp file will define a function foo_1() which in turn calls the add() template function with arguments 20 and 30:

 #include <iostream>